dworznik/gh-issue-sync/README.md

 # gh-issue-sync

-Sync GitHub issues to local Markdown files for offline editing, batch updates, and seamless integration with coding agents.
+`gh-issue-sync` is a simple command line tool that can sync GitHub issues to local Markdown files for offline editing, batch updates, and seamless integration with coding agents and back up.

 The idea here is that you can bring in the state of a bunch of GitHub issues locally so that you can refine them with an agent until you're satisfied and sync back up the changes.
-It can also be useful if you are working with an internet for one reason or another and you want to have your issues readable locally.
+It can also be useful if you are working without internet for one reason or another and you want to have your issues readable locally.